 What Can You Eat on a Full Liquid Diet?

-While on the full liquid diet you are allowed to have everything from the clear liquid diet and can choose from the food groups and tables below.
+While on the full liquid diet, you are allowed to have everything from the clear liquid diet and can choose from the food groups and tables below.
 There are still many foods, fruits, and vegetables that are not allowed because your stomach is still healing and can’t adequately process them.

-Much of your liquid diet is going to consist of foods from the protein-rich dairy products list (see below).
-These are easy on your healing stomach and contain much-needed protein.
+Significantly, much of your liquid diet is going to consist of foods from the protein-rich dairy products list (see below).
+Additionally, these are easy on your healing stomach and contain much-needed protein.
 Most meats are not approved during this phase of the diet but the ones listed below can be used as additives to make or fortify soups or broths.
 During the full liquid diet phase, there are very limited vegetable and fruit choices.
 This is because the stomach can not easily digest most fruits and vegetables yet and also because it is more important that you are meeting your daily intake of protein during this time.

 |Approved Choices||Avoid These|

 |Protein, Meat, Poultry, Fish & Eggs|

 Cooked cereals made & thinned with 1% milk or soy milk: